gem/oq-engine/doc/installing/cluster.md

 ### Enable Celery

-In all the nodes, the following file should be modified to enable the *Celery* support:
+In all the nodes, the following file should be modified to enable *multi node* and *Celery* support:

 `/etc/openquake/openquake.cfg:`

 ```
 [distribution]
+# set multi_node = true if are on a cluster
+multi_node = true

 # enable celery only if you have a cluster
 oq_distribute = celery
 ```